Dear Kid Whisperer,

 3) A Question: Again, you have set this up with your Enforceable Statement: “Who do I allow to have fidgets?”

 4) Your question can be a gateway intervention to your final intervention, a Problem Stimulus Removal.
 After asking your question, you can take the fidget.
 Say, “Oh, dear” as you take the problem stimulus.

 Use of the final intervention should be enough to train up most kids and will supercharge your interventions.
 This is what I would say to the kid if these interventions didn’t get positive behaviors after the first time.
 I can wait hours (PK or K), days (K-2nd ), or even a week or so (3rd and up) later, and then have this conversation during non-instructional time:

 Kid Whisperer: Oh, man.
-You are really struggling with not causing a problem with your spinner.
-I only allow students to have spinners if they can not cause a problem while using them.
-How long do you need to practice holding a spinner without causing a problem: for 30 minutes or 40 minutes?
+You are really struggling with not causing a problem with your fidget.
+I only allow students to have fidgets if they can not cause a problem while using them.
+How long do you need to practice holding a fidget without causing a problem: for 30 minutes or 40 minutes?

 Kid: This is stupid.

 Kid Whisperer: Oh, dear.
 40 minutes it is.
 I will like you no matter how long it takes you to become an expert, non-problem-causing user of fidgets.
 You can start practicing whenever you are ready.
 I will start counting your practice time as soon as you are practicing.
 Good luck!